jungmannlab/picasso/readme.rst

 Photon conversion update
 -----------------------------
-In the next Picasso update **(0.5.8)** the formula for conversion of raw data to photons will be changed and **this will affect the calculated localization precision** as the number of photons changes.
+In the next Picasso update **(0.5.8)** the formula for conversion of raw data to photons will be changed **affecting localization precision calculated** as the number of photons changes.

 Until version *0.5.7*, the formula was: